 Besides that, Convertbox offers a tremendous amount of larger features to help you gain leads and earn more from your existing traffic.

 Before we dig into these features – let’s get into the creative ways on how to implement and use ConvertBox on your sites and sales funnel pages.

-5 Creative Ways on How To Use ConvertBox
+5 Creative Ways To Implement ConvertBox in your Business

-But to start, I want to single out some use cases where I think ConvertBox excels (better) in comparison to other tools.
+But first, I want to single out some use cases where I think ConvertBox excels (better) in comparison to other lead capture platforms.

-There are different ways to collect emails using most of the lead generations out there.
+There are different ways to collect emails using some of the lead generation platforms out there.

 Well, for ConvertBox, there are tons of ways to collect emails.
 Better.
-Conviently.
+Conveniently.

 As an online business owner – to grow email lists and own the type of traffic you control – you definitely need a tool that gives you all the flexibility you desire to develop a conversion-optimized strategy.

 Well, this is where ConvertBox shines exceedingly at…

 You have the power to create different types of opt-in forms and place them at strategic places all over your site.